-Figure 8.3 - Calculated conductivity versus strain of several TMD thin-films.
+Figure 8.3 - Conductivity versus strain of several TMD thin-films.

-Figure 8.3 shows that the conductivity increases with increasing strain of several TMDs including; $MoS_2$ , $WSe_2$ , $WS_2$ , $MoSe_2$ , $MoTe_2$ , and $CrTe_2$ .
-In this Chapter we will focus on $MoS_2$ .
-For example, Figure 8.3 shows that a bi-layer of $MoS_2$ will increase its conductivity, relative to when is it not stretched ( $\sigma_s/\sigma{so}$ ), by six orders of magnitude when it is stretched to only approximately $\varepsilon$ = 0.06.
-This means that MoS2 can be used as a switch but it needs to be stretched to 6% longer than its original length.
+Figure 8.3 shows that the conductivity increases with increasing strain of several TMDs including; MoS2, WS2, WS2, MoS2, MoTe2, and CrTe2.
+In this Chapter we will focus on MoS2.
+For example, Figure 8.3 shows that a bi-layer of MoS2 will increase its conductivity, relative to when is it not stretched (σ_s/σ{so}), by six orders of magnitude when it is stretched to approximately $\varepsilon = 0.06$.
+This means that MoS2 can be used as a switch but it in needs to be strained to $\varepsilon = 0.06$.